ksalzke/completed-task-report-omnifocus-plugin/README.md

 (For instructions on getting started with Omni Automation, see [here](https://kaitlinsalzke.com/how-to/how-to-add-a-omnijs-plug-in-to-omnifocus-and-assign-a-keyboard-shortcut/).)

+**Important note: for this plug-in bundle to work correctly, my [Function Library for OmniFocus](https://github.com/ksalzke/function-library-for-omnifocus) is currently also required and needs to be added to the your OmniFocus plug-in folder separately.**

-1. Click on the green `Clone or download` button above to download a `.zip` file of the file in this GitHub repository.
+1. Click on the green `Clone or download` button above to download a `.zip` file of all the files in this GitHub repository.
 2. Unzip the downloaded file.
+3. Open the file located at `Resources/sendToDayOne.js` and make any changes to the configuration needed to reflect your OmniFocus set-up.
+Further explanations of the options are included within that file as comments.
+4. Rename the entire folder to anything you like, with the extension `.omnifocusjs`
-3. Move the `.omnijs` file to your OmniFocus plug-in library folder.
+5. Move the resulting file to your OmniFocus plug-in library folder.
-4. Update the CONFIGURATION information in that file.

 # Actions